-This project is an extension of a National Health and Medical Research-funded, CRC for Aboriginal Health in-kind study which commenced in 2003.
-The aims of the overall study are to provide information to better understand the relationship between housing infrastructure factors and child health, and the variety of community, household and personal factors that mediate this relationship.
+This project is an extension of a NHMRC-funded, CRC for Aboriginal Health in-kind study which commenced in 2003.
+The aims of the overall study were to provide information to better understand the relationship between housing infrastructure factors and child health, and the variety of community, household and personal factors that mediate this relationship.

-The primary objectives of the HICH – Extension project are to:
+The primary objectives of the HICH – Extension project were to:

 It is proposed that the research findings be widely disseminated to government agencies and councils to assist with prioritising urgent repairs, scheduling maintenance and improving understanding within communities of the importance of the link between housing and health.